 Horizontal integration is a strategy used by a business or corporation that seeks to sell a type of product in numerous markets.
 Horizontal integration gets this market coverage, by creating several small subsidiary companies.
 Each markets the product to a different market segment or to a different geographical area.
 This is sometimes referred to as the horizontal integration of marketing.

 The horizontal integration of production exists when a firm has plants in several locations producing similar products.
 Where the products of both firms are similar, it is a merger of competitors.
 Where all producers of a good or service in a market merge, it is the creation of a monopoly.
 If there are only a few competitors, it is termed an oligopoly.

 Horizontal Integration in

 Horizontal Integration and Relational Contracting: An Application to Local Public Services - Claudine Desrieux, Eshien Chong, Stephane Saussier.
 Abstract: Legal frameworks, especially in Europe, encourage private participation and competition in the management of public services.
 However, many local public authorities concentrate the various services they have in charge in the hands of a single operator, leading to horizontal integration which a priori minimizes the positive effects of competition.
-The following article tries to understand why vertical disintegration is regularly combined with horizontal integration.
+The following tries to understand why vertical disintegration is regularly combined with horizontal integration.